jesec/ck3-modding-wiki/wiki_pages/Console_commands.md

 ### Disabling debug mode

 To activate achivements again, disable all active mods and remove -debug_mode from launch options.
-After launching the game, make sure you have the [Patches](https://ck3.paradoxwikis.com/Patches).
+After launching the game, make sure you have the [correct checksum](https://ck3.paradoxwikis.com/Patches).
 It can be found in the right corner in the Main Menu.

 ## Debug info